ElevateDB ODBC Driver Setup Tutorial

 Creating a data source (DSN)

 Before using the ODBC driver you must create a new ODBC data source.
 New ODBC data sources are created in the ODBC Data Sources control panel.
 To open the ODBC Data Sources control panel choose Start | Settings | Control Panel from the start menu.
-In Windows 98 and Windows ME you will see something like this:
+In Windows 2000, Windows XP, Vista and Windows 7 you will have to open the Administrative Tools control panel and then the Data Sources (ODBC) icon:

-Administrator tools
+Windows XP Control Panel Administrator tools

 From the ODBC Data Source Administrator click on the System DSN tab.